MuhammadFarhan2/gRPC-Protobuff/README.md

 # gRPC-Protobuff
-In this, Bank System Example, To get grip on gRPC Framework, so i start doing practice and make an project to perform all type of gRPC such as 1to1 type, Client Streaming Type, Server Streaming Type, and last one is Bidirectional Stream type.
+In this, Bank System Example, To get grip on gRPC Framework, so i start doing practice and make a project to perform all type of gRPC such as 1to1 type, Client Streaming Type, Server Streaming Type, and last one is Bidirectional Stream type.

 After pulling this Example!